z-esmaily/guided_grounded_instructpix2pix/image_instruction_pairs_info/README.md

 * **`Type`**: The category of the instruction (e.g., Absolute Direction).

 ## Reproducibility
 For transparency, we have included the direct source links for all images.
-These images are primarily from Unsplash, Pixabay, and Flickr, and are publicly available for download.
+These images are predominantly sourced from Unsplash, with additional samples from Pixabay and Flickr, and are all publicly available for download.

----
-*For visual examples, please refer to **Table A1** and **Figure A1** in Appendix A of our paper.*